MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-iot-azure-subscription-prerequisites.md

 4. Only organizational Azure accounts can be used to deploy CCS with IoTHub; personal accounts such as Outlook or Gmail cannot be used.

-5. Your user must have permission to use the Dynamics API within the Microsoft Entra tenant.
+5. Your user must have permission to use the Dynamics API within the Microsoft Entra ID tenant.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of CRM API access.](./media/cs-iot-azure-api-management.png)